steveesamson/tscompilr/README.md

 $ npm run test

+or

+$ yarn test

 ```

-Check the scripts key in `package.json ` for the complete list of targets.
+Check the scripts key in `package.json` for the complete list of targets.